denten-books/plain-text/0-chapter.md

 aesthetics on zoology and conservation.
 See esp.  @stokes_things_2007;
 @frynta_are_2009.
 The short of it: cute animals get more funding.

+I mean by this something more than the emergence of new forms of "poetry" or the "novel," but also the emergence of literary art forms that would continue the set of poetry, novel, and whatever comes next.
+But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, its institutions may have difficulty perceiving newly-emerged forms of literary evolution.

 I am trying to burrow (impatiently, because the archive is thick, and the bedrock far) from a big idea, like literature, down to its more modest textual forms, and into the material substratum underlying all print media---paper,